-Equity is achieved when all students, staff members, and families are acknowledged, accepted, and valued, and have the needed support and encouragement to take personal responsibility to realize their highest aspirations.
+Equity is achieved when all students, staff members, and families are acknowledged, accepted, and valued, and have the needed support and encour agement to take personal responsibility to realize their highest aspirations.

-Annual Notice to Parents/Guardians 2021-2022
+Annual Notice to Families 2023-2024

-This booklet contains basic information about the Rialto Unified School District including your rights and responsibilities as a parent/guardian.
+This handbook contains basic information about the Rialto Unified School District including your rights and responsibilities as a parent/guardian.
 It also contains information required by state and federal law.
 In this notification, "parent" includes a parent or legal guardian.
 Please read through this information and keep it easily accessible for your reference throughout the school year.

-Education Code (EDC) Section 48980 et seq. requires school districts to notify parents or guardians of their rights and responsibilities at the beginning of the academic year.
+Education Code (EC) Section 48980. requires school districts to notify parents or guardians of their rights and responsibilities at the beginning of the academic year.
 EC 48982 requires parents or guardians to sign the notice and return it to the school.
 A signature on the notice is an acknowledgment by parents or guardians that they have been informed of their rights.

-Certain legislation requires additional notification to the parents or guardians during the school term.
+Certain legislation requires additional notification to the families during the school term.
 A separate letter or notification will be sent to parents or guardians prior to any of these specified activities or classes, and the student will be excused whenever the parent files with the principal of the school a statement in writing requesting that his or her child not participate.